Welcome to MOKSHA Indian Brasserie… East Fort Lauderdale’s newest contemporary Indian dining experience!

 The Bombay native grew-up in the food service industry watching his grandfather and father run a successful wedding and catering business.
 Even his uncles served as executive chefs at the famed Taj Mahal hotel in Bombay.
 As a teen, Corda explored the innumerable offerings from street-style vendors, taking note of their unique style, substance and seasonings – Punjabi spice mix, javitri, Kashmiri chilies, garam masala and mangosteen, among others.
 With a working knowledge of the industry, he parlayed his love of creating fine cuisine into a lifestyle.

 Corda’s early career saw him in the role of sous chef at an award-winning New York City restaurant helmed by a celebrity chef.
-He then oversaw two locations of the highly acclaimed Tamarind in New York City – Gramercy Park and Tribeca – for close to 11 years.
+As general manager, he oversaw two locations of the highly acclaimed Tamarind in New York City – Gramercy Park and Tribeca – for close to 11 years.